2013–14 Kentucky Wildcats men's basketball team: 2013–14 newcomers

 James Young was a consensus top ten prospect within the 2013 class.
 Originally from Rochester, Michigan, he committed to Kentucky on October 11, 2012, on ESPNU.
 He chose Kentucky over in-state schools Michigan and Michigan State.
 Young was ranked as the No. 6 prospect in the class by ESPN and No. 10 by both Rivals and Scout.
 He was a McDonald's All-America game selection.

 Dakari Johnson was the consensus top center in the 2013 class.
 He committed to Kentucky on January 5, live on ESPNU.
 He chose Kentucky over Florida and Georgetown.
 He was rated as the No. 11 overall player by ESPN, No. 9 overall player by Rivals, and No. 18 over all player by Scout.
 Johnson led his high school, Montverde, to a national championship at the National High School Invitational where he claimed MVP honors after logging 18 points and eight rebounds.
 He was a McDonald's All-America.

-Marcus Lee was a highly touted forward that a multi-sport star in high school, make all-state selections in both basketball and volleyball.
+Marcus Lee was a forward and participated several sports in high school and made all-state selections in both basketball and volleyball.
 He committed to Kentucky on October 17, 2012, choosing Kentucky over California and Louisville.
 He was a McDonald's All-America and Jordan Brand Classic game selection.

 Derek Willis was the first commitment in the class of 2013.
 Originally committed to Purdue, he opted for the Wildcats on January 20, 2012, when he was junior in high school.

 Dominique Hawkins was the least heralded of all the signees in the 2013 signing class.
 He was the 2013 Kentucky Mr. Basketball and is the 17th player in UK history to claim the honor.
 He directed Madison Central to the state championship and captured most valuable player honors after averaging 20.4 points, 5.6 rebounds, 2.9 assists and 1.8 steals per game throughout the Kentucky Boys Sweet Sixteen.